 Updating the F15 Fighter Jet

-The F-15’s design is a major contributing factor to its superiority in flight.
-But it is the fighter jet’s on-board computer technology which enables the plane to reach its full potential.
+The F-15’s design is a major factor in its flight superiority.
+However, the fighter jet’s onboard computer technology enables the plane to reach its full potential.
 An F-15 pilot’s job relies heavily on feeding information to the plane’s computer.
-Using that information, and its own sensors, the F-15 makes adjustments in rapid time.
-This system enables the F-15 fighter jet to make adjustments mid-air much faster than a pilot could on their own.
-While the plane itself is an engineering marvel, this intelligence system is just as critical to its success.
-Many updates to the plane over the years–understandably–have involved upgrades to the F-15’s computing system.
-In fact, it is a testament to the original McDonnell Douglas design that the plane itself is largely unchanged today.
+Using that information and its sensors, the F-15 makes adjustments in rapid time.
+This system enables the F-15 fighter jet to adjust in mid-air faster than a pilot.
+While the plane is an engineering marvel, this intelligence system is just as critical to its success.
+Understandably, many plane updates over the years have involved upgrades to the F-15’s computing system.
+It is a testament to the original McDonnell Douglas design that the aircraft is largely unchanged today.

 The newest F-15 model, introduced by Boeing in 2021, is the F-15EX Eagle II.
-This latest model was produced at the same plant in St. Louis originally used by McDonnell Douglas in the 1970s.
-Its design is largely similar to the F-15C with minor tweaks.
-The major changes include a heavier payload and easier integration for new technology.
+This latest model was produced at the same plant in St. Louis initially used by McDonnell Douglas in the 1970s.
+Its design is mainly similar to the F-15C with minor tweaks.
+The significant changes include a heavier payload and easier integration of new technology.

-F-15 maintenance is critical to maintaining the fighter jet’s air superiority.
-AllClear strives to provide unmatched precision and knowledge when it comes to maintaining aircrafts for our customers.
-If you need parts, service and expertise regarding this platform or many others, please contact AllClear today.
+Regardless of your fleet’s version of the F-15 Eagle, maintenance is critical to maintaining the fighter jet’s air superiority.
+AllClear strives to provide our customers with unmatched precision and knowledge regarding aircraft maintenance.
+If you need aerospace aftermarket services for your F-15 Eagle fleet, contact AllClear today.